-Bank deposits have been pledged as security for bills payables (Note 23) and bank borrowings (Note 26).
-The restricted cash will be released upon the settlement of relevant bills payables and bank borrowings.
+Bank deposits have been pledged as security for letters of guarantee for product supply projects, bills payables (Note 23) and bank borrowings (Note 27).
+The restricted cash will be released upon the expiry of letters of guarantee or the settlement of relevant bills payables and bank borrowings.

-Restricted cash carry interests at prevailing market rate ranging from 0.25% to 2.00% per annum.
+Restricted cash carry interests at prevailing market rates ranging from 0.20% to 0.35% (2022: 0.25% to 2.00%) per annum.